boblemaire/asyncHTTPrequest/README.md

 # asyncHTTPrequest

-Fully asynchronous HTTP for ESP.
+Asynchronous HTTP for ESP8266 and possibly ESP32 (untested).
-Adds subset of HTTP onto ESPAsyncTCP.
+Subset of HTTP.
+Built on ESPAsyncTCP.
 Methods similar in format and use to XmlHTTPrequest in Javascript.

 Supports: